ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

      /usr/local/bin/mdanse_gui

-The MDANSE GUI serves as a versatile platform for performing a wide range of analyses and visualizations in a user-friendly manner, enhancing your research capabilities.
+The MDANSE GUI serves as a platform for performing a wide range of analyses and visualizations.

 The standalone GUI elements
 ---------------------------